-The District operates with certain fees for service events and collects ambulance revenue, response fees and the hazardous materials fees from users of this particular service delivery by the fire district.
-The ambulance collection rates vary between 50 and 52% which is on par with the industry average.
+The district operates with certain fees for service events and collects ambulance revenue, response fees and the hazardous materials fees from users of this particular service delivery by the fire district.
+The ambulance collection rates vary between 54 and 56% which is on par with the industry average.

-The District has implemented partnerships and business models to use surplus or excess resources within the District to generate revenue for the fire district.
-The District has recently purchased equipment that is in high demand for regional wildfire assignments and deployed a business model structuring short term leases for three years or less leaving the remaining 5-7 year life span of the vehicles to generate income.
+The district has implemented partnerships and business models to use surplus or excess resources within the district to generate revenue for the fire district.
+The district has recently purchased equipment that is in high demand for regional wildfire assignments and deployed a business model structuring short term leases for three years or less leaving the remaining 5-7 year life span of the vehicles to generate income

-The District maintains a significant fleet to support the 8 stations covering the 265 square miles of the fire district.
-To ensure efficiencies and provide for a long term vehicle replacement plan, the District has begun to sequester monies for replacement the fleet and physical place on appropriate depreciation schedules to ensure timely and cost effective replace without incurring additional bond initiatives.
+The Upper Pine River Fire District maintains a significant fleet to support the 8 stations covering the 265 square miles of the fire district.
+To ensure efficiencies and provide for a long term vehicle replacement plan, the district has begun to sequester monies for replacement the fleet and physical place on appropriate depreciation schedules to ensure timely and cost effective replace without incurring additional bond initiatives.
+Surplus vehicles are being sold and the fleet is being right sized for efficiency of operations and reduced maintenance cost.

-The District currently has long-term lease/purchase agreements for the administration building and equipment of approximately \$2.6 million.
-The District has restructured the leases to take advantage of historically low interest rates.
-This has allowed the District to reduce lease payments burdening the operating funds and hasten the elimination of the bond service.
+The District currently has long term lease/purchase agreements for the administration building and equipment of approximately \$2.6 million.
+The district has restructured the leases to take advantage of historically low interest rates.
+This has allowed the district to reduce lease payments burdening the operating funds and hasten the elimination of the bond service.